guettli/programming-guidelines/README.md

 ### CI Config

-CI tools (gitlab, travis, jenkins) usualy have a web gui.
+CI tools (GitLab, Travis, Jenkins) usually have a web GUI.
 Keep the things you configure with the GUI simple.
 Yes, modern ci tools can do a lot.
-With every new version they get even more turing complete (this was a joke, I hope you understood it).
-Please do speration of concerns.
+With every new version, they get even more [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) (this was a joke, I hope you understood it).
+Please do separation of concerns.
 The CI tool is the GUI to start a job.
-Then the jobs runs, and then you can see the result of the job in your browser.
-If you do configure condition handling "if ... then ... else ..." inside the web-gui, then I think you are on the wrong track.
+Then the jobs run, and then you can see the result of the job in your browser.
+If you do configure condition handling "if ... then ... else ..." inside the web-GUI, then I think you are on the wrong track.

 The ci tool calls a command line.
 To make it easy for debugging and development this job should be callable via the command line, too.
-With other word: the web GUI gets used to collect the arguments.
-Then a command line script gets called.
+In other words: the web GUI gets used to collect the arguments.
+Then a command-line script gets called.
 Then the web GUI displays the result for you.
 I think it is wise to avoid a complex CI config.
-If you want to switch to a different ci tool (example from jenkins to gitlab), then this is easy if your logic is in scripts and not in ci tool configuration.
+If you want to switch to a different ci tool (example from Jenkins to GitLab), then this is easy if your logic is in scripts and not in ci tool configuration.